Governance: University of Wales

 Brought up and educated in Wales, Elizabeth Siberry worked as a civil servant in London: as a departmental HR Director from 2003-08 and Director of the Centre for the Protection of National Infrastructure from 2008-11.
-She now has a portfolio of public sector and charity Trustee roles, as a Trustee of the National Library of Wales, the Brecknock Society and Brecknock Arts Trust.
+She now has a portfolio of the public sector and charity Trustee roles: in addition to her University Council membership, she is a Trustee of the National Library of Wales, the Brecknock Society and Brecknock Arts Trust, and the Gregynog Trust.

 Maria Stedman has an accountancy background and has held senior positions at Dyfed County Council, Carmarthenshire County Council and Swansea University.
 She was Head of CIPFA Wales Cymru for nine years prior to her retirement.